BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission.Learn More

 Foods for Singers: Proper Nutrition Food

 If you’re a singer, you should take nutritious foods only to stay in good condition during your singing performances, and to keep your voice beautiful.
 The right foods recommended are those which contain low cholesterol, but rich in protein.
-Bean curb and black beans are essential sources of protein which are good for your vocal cord.
+Bean curb and black beans, Egyption Macarona Bachemal, etc. are essential sources of protein which are good for your vocal cord.

 These kinds of foods can be of great help to you when you’re having short breathing while singing.
 Some of the highly-recommended foods are lean meat, fresh fruits, and vegetables, milk, egg, mutton, and beef.
 You should avoid too cold or too hot food and drinks.
 At least two hours before your singing performance, you should not take hot or cold drinks.